Graph connectivity in log steps using label propagation: Implementation

 We will give some basic empirical results for our principal algorithm described in Algorithm~\ref{alg:core}.
 First we'll briefly describe our parallel implementation.
 We implemented the algorithm in C++ and posix threads, and for write conflicts we used atomic operations.

 There is a write conflict in updating the minimum label for each vertex.
-For example a vertex $u$ can receive many $l(v)$ labels from its $v$ neighbors, but not necessarily at once.
-It is possible that $l(u)$ is replaced by some $l(v)$ but an $l(v)$ that is a lesser label could be received later and therefore must overwrite it.
 We use the ``compare and exchange'' atomic operation to update the minimum label.
 But this atomic does not test relational conditions, instead an exchange is made if the values being compared differ.
 Thus to atomically update a minimum value, the compare and exchange result must be repeatedly tested.
 Once a thread succeeds with its exchange, it must test if its original data is still less than the updated value, accomplished by a simple loop construct.
 Since the criteria for updating is just a difference in value, then eventually the thread with the minimum value will succeed and all other threads will test out.
 The winning thread itself will also test out because its value will be equal to the updated value.

+Since at each step every edge is replaced by a new edge independently of other edges, the edge list can be concurrently updated without synchronization and the work per step is exactly $2m$ by Lemma~\ref{lem:edge_count}.
+An array of size $2m$ is initialized with the input edge list and each thread is given a unique subset of indices in this work array.
+Threads can then concurrently replace each edge in their subset of the work array without conflict.
+Threads are blocked until all edges are updated in a step, and then threads concurrently update the two label arrays.

 Our implementation must detect when labels no longer change.
-In the loop over $(v,u)$ edges, we carry out label propagation if $u$ is not $l(v)$, otherwise symmetrization is performed.
-We simply add a check in the label propagation branch for $l(v)\ne v$ and if true we update a counter.
-When that counter summed across all threads is zero then the algorithm halts.
+We keep a counter for the label propagation branch to identify when label propagation no longer updates minimum labels.
+At each step the counter is set to zero.
+If the minimum label $l(v)$ for a vertex $v$ is not $v$ itself, the counter is incremented.
+In the final star graph only the root of the star can fall into the label propagation branch but since the root is the minimum label, the counter cannot be updated.
+Specifically, in the loop over $(v,u)$ edges, we carry out label propagation if $u$ is not $l(v)$, otherwise symmetrization is performed.
+We update the counter in the label propagation branch if $l(v)\ne v$ is true.
+The algorithm halts if the counter value is zero at the end of a step.
 Effectively this updates the counter until each vertex is a leaf node of a star.
-This is because any $v$ that is a star means that $l(v)$ is equal to $v$, hence it must fall into the label propagation branch, since $u$ cannot be $l(v)$, and then fail to update the counter.
+This is because any $v$ that is a star means that $l(v)$ is equal to $v$, hence it must fall into the label propagation branch and then fail to update the counter.

-Finally, at each step $k$ the threads must synchronize to add new edges to the work list.
-This work list represents $E_{k+1}$.
-The work per step is exactly $2m$ by Lemma~\ref{lem:edge_count}.
-We set the data buffer for the work list to be double the size of the edge count, specifically $4m$.
-Then half the buffer is used to read current work and the other half to write new work, where each half swaps its read/write role every other step, meaning over a periodicity of two (modulo 2).